Murray Beauclerk, 14th Duke of St Albans: Family

 The only child (by his first wife) and eldest son of Charles Beauclerk, 13th Duke of St Albans, the 14th Duke descends from King Charles II and Nell Gwyn by their illegitimate son, Charles Beauclerk, 1st Duke of St Albans.
 He is also the senior representative of the De Vere family.

 Career

 Beauclerk attended Tonbridge School in Kent, before qualifying as a Chartered Accountant in 1962.

-Since 1989, he has served as Governor-General of the Royal Stuart Society, and is also a Freeman of the City of London and Liveryman of the Drapers' Company.
+Since 1989 he has served as Governor-General of the Royal Stuart Society, a monarchist organisation with Jacobite ties, and is also a Freeman of the City of London and Liveryman of the Drapers' Company.

 Marriages and issue

 Murray Beauclerk married three times.
-His first marriage was to Rosemary Frances Scoones, born in Romford, London, Middlesex, in October / December 1941, and the wedding was held on 31 January 1963.
-She was daughter of Francis Harold Scoones (West Ham, London, Middlesex, 26 January 1915 - September 2004) and wife (1940) Rose Frances E. Callis (Merthyr Tydfil, Mid Glamorgan, Wales, July / September 1909 - 1 March 2014).
-They had two children:
+On 31 January 1963 he married Rosemary Frances Scoones, a daughter of Francis Harold Scoones of West Ham and his wife, Rose Frances Eleanor Callis.
+They were divorced in 1974, having had two children: